catalyst-cloud/catalystcloud-docs/source/getting-started/shared-responsibility-model.rst

 Catalyst Cloud has and the responsibilities you have, with respect to those running applications or data stored.

-The model Catalyst Cloud uses is sometimes called the "Shared Responsibility Model", as there are responsibilities on both you and Catalyst Cloud.
+The model Catalyst Cloud uses is called the "Shared Responsibility Model", as there are responsibilities on both you and Catalyst Cloud.

 *******************************